uxlfoundation/oneapi-construction-kit/.github/README.md

 ## Adding Self-Hosted Runners
 CI runs on standard Github runners.
 References to these runners can be replaced by references to self-hosted runners by updating individual `runs-on:` settings in the CI config to use an appropriate self-hosted runner string.

-Further information on deploying self-hosted runners can be found [here](https://docs.github.com/en/actions/concepts/runners/self-hosted-runners).
+Further information on deploying self-hosted runners can be found in the [github docs](https://docs.github.com/en/actions/concepts/runners/self-hosted-runners).
-Further information on `runs-on:` can be found [here](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax#jobsjob_idruns-on).
+Further information on `runs-on:` can also be found in the [github docs](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax#jobsjob_idruns-on).

-## PR testing pre-requisites
+## Setting up PR testing pre-requisites
 A number of individual PR test jobs in the `Run ock internal tests` (PR testing) workflow include a testing phase which involves calling the `run_cities.py` script to execute a portion of the tests.
 This phase also requires the pre-built `opencl_cts_host_x86_64_linux` opencl_cts artifact which must be available in repo cache prior to running these tests.
 If this artifact is not provided in the cache the PR tests workflow will fail.

 The opencl_cts artifact concerned can be built and cached by calling the `Create a cache OpenCL-CTS artifact` workflow from the web interface (i.e. via a `workflow_dispatch:` manual event trigger) in advance of running the PR tests.